evershopcommerce/evershop/packages/core/README.md

 EverShop is an open-source project.
 We are committed to a fully transparent development process and appreciate highly any contributions.
 Whether you are helping us fix bugs, proposing new features, improving our documentation or spreading the word - we would love to have you as part of the EverShop community.

 Please refer to our [Contribution Guidelines](./CONTRIBUTING.md) and [Code of Conduct](./code_of_conduct.md).

+And give it a :star: to support me :thumbsup:

 ## License